This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Any lemon-lime soda will do for this recipe, such as Sprite, 7UP, Fresca, or Sierra Mist.
+• Use any lemon-lime soda, such as Sprite, 7UP, Fresca, or Sierra Mist.

 Frequently Asked Questions